 Best condition old guns — Even where the general value of an antique model may have been somewhat stagnant or even decreased over the past few years, the best condition examples tend to increase faster than the average specimens.
 The dollar spread between the finest condition and average condition is increasing.

 Used shootable guns have value — Guns that are common, worn, obsolete, refinished, modified, and ugly will still have value if they are in shootable condition.
 Police trade-in pistols and revolvers that have lots of holster wear will bring $200 to $400 if they are shooters.

-Editor's Note: This article is taken from the Standard Catalog of Smith & Wesson, 4th Edition.
+This article is an excerpt from the Standard Catalog of Smith & Wesson, 4th Edition.